mapcir/mapcir-api/docs/language.md

 # Language

 ## Supported Languages:
 Mapcir often updates supported languages.
-This list may not be exhaustive and is subject to change.:
+This list may not be exhaustive and is subject to change:

 | Language code | Language | Language code | Language |
 | --- | ---  |--- |--- |